imagine-laboratory/squeeze_every_bit/README.md

 ---

 ## Acknowledgements
-We thank the National Center for High Technology of Costa Rica for access to the Kabré Cluster, the University of Costa Rica (project C4612), and ITCR's Postgraduate Office for supporting this publication.
+This research was partially supported by computational resources provided through a machine allocation on the Kabré supercomputer at the Costa Rica National High Technology Center.
+Additional support was received from the University of Costa Rica (project C4612) and the Postgraduate Office of the Instituto Tecnológico de Costa Rica, which facilitated this publication.